GTA 6 fans suffer blow as Rockstar announces delay

 It’s rumored to be based on the real-life criminals Bonnie and Clyde, according to someone familiar with the game’s development.
 In the opening shot of the first-look trailer, fans are given a good look at Lucia wearing a prison uniform, talking presumably to a parole officer.

-The fifth edition of the popular action-adventure video game is its best-selling sequel to date, with more than 200 million copies sold globally.
+The latest edition of the popular action-adventure video game is its best-selling sequel to date, with more than 200 million copies sold worldwide.

 Join our commenting forum